jbahamon/ctm-magus/Readme.md

 Magus casts a basic spell using his current magic mode.

-Light summons a lightning that falls at a distance that depends on the button pressed.
+Light summons lightning that falls at a distance that depends on the button pressed.

 Water creates a small bubble that travels a short distance and stays